 The new research is expected to increase the understanding of why mental illness increases in society and develop methods and treatments to reduce the extent and alleviate the consequences of mental illness and deseases such as post-traumatic stress disorder (PTSD), anxiety, fatigue syndrome, depression, schizophrenia or personality disorder.

 The assignment includes developing a strategic research agenda that will guide the work within the programme and function as a basis for future announcements of research funding.
-This agenda is planned to be completed in the spring of 2022 and will be updated continuously.
+This agenda is planned to be completed in the autumn of 2022 and will be updated continuously.